 The lights used in an office are more powerful because of their stronger battery.
 This allows the treatments to work faster.
 The stronger lights are better for those who suffer from moderate to severe acne.
 In office treatments also offer the option of using blue light for acne along with other light treatments, such as red light that treats inflammation.

 In home devices are available from many different brands.
 This allows you to perform your treatments in the comfort of your own home.
 Devices that are meant for at home use are more affordable, portable, and can be used more often.
-They are a great option for those that get occasional localized break outs.
+They are a great option for those that get occasional localized breakouts.
 Just make sure you are willing to add the use of this device to your skincare routine.
 Keep in mind it requires holding the light over the area for at least 20 minutes.
+Here are a few options for Blue light Treatment at home:

 4. Whether or Not it Be Combined with Other Acne Treatments

 Not all acne treatments are LED compatible.
-If you are using any other acne medications, topical or oral, it is best to talk to your dermatologist about adding blue light therapy to your current skin care routine.
+If you are using any other acne medications, topical or oral, it is best to talk to your dermatologist about adding blue light therapy to your current skincare routine.
 They will be able to tell you if any of your medications will cause any problems.
-For example, Accutane, an oral acne medicine, is not recommended to be taken while using blue light for acne because it causes your skin to become very dry.
+For example, Accutane, an oral acne medication, is not recommended to be taken while using blue light for acne because it causes your skin to become very dry.

 Blue light therapy can be combined with other light therapies and often is during an in office treatment.
 As mentioned above red light can help decrease inflammation, which is helpful when trying to get rid of pimples.